 4. Public exterior and interior pedestrian door issues include missing or inadequate signage, excessive closing speed, and excessive force required to open interior doors.
 Proper signage is important to all disabled individuals to maximize their information regarding the location of exterior doors and toilet room doors and to minimize the route they need to take to reach these doors.
 Doors that close automatically and too quickly can trap handicapped between the door and frame.
 Doors requiring more than 5 pounds of force to open are very difficult for the disabled to operate.
 To remedy: install ADA signs with the International Symbol of Accessibility (ISA) complying with Standard 703.7.2.1 at the accessible exterior entry/exit doors and directional signs should be installed at the exterior doors that are not accessible; install signs at interior permanent spaces; repair or replace door closers for the interior doors so that the door opening force does not exceed 5 pounds; repair or replace all door closers that allow the door(s) to close too quickly.

-5. The employee work area interior door installation is commonly too narrow in width, the wrong glass installation is commonly observed that is too far above the floor, the door opening force is too great, and the door auto closing speed is too fast.
+5. The employee work area interior door installation is commonly too narrow in width, the wrong glass installation is commonly observed that is too far above the floor, the door opening force is too great, the door auto closing speed is too fast, and the wrong door handles are installed.
 All of these discrepancies make it difficult for disabled individuals to use the door, especially those in a wheel chair or using walking aids.
 To remedy, repair or replace the employee work area door to comply with the Standards.

 6. Toilet room sink issues commonly found include faucet handles that require grasping and twisting, the sink height is commonly too high or low above the floor, and the water pipes below the sink are commonly exposed to contact.
 Some disabled people cannot grasp or twist a handle with their hands so they would be unable to use the faucet handles.
 Disabled people in wheel chairs needs specific leg space below the sink to clear their legs and the top of the sink or counter needs to be within an acceptable range to allow them access to the sink and faucet handles.
 To remedy: replace the faucet handles with a model that does not require grasping and twisting; install the sink at an acceptable level; cover the water pipes below the sink to prevent contact with pedestrians.

-7. The toilet installation issues include the toilet flush handle commonly on the wrong side of the toilet, the toilet seat is commonly too loose, and the toilet is commonly too loosely installed on the floor.
+7. The toilet installation issues include the toilet flush handle commonly on the wrong side of the toilet, the toilet seat is commonly too loose, the toilet is commonly too loosely installed on the floor, the toilet grab bars are not installed correctly.
 These discrepancies make it difficult for an individual to reach the flush handle, or if the seat or toilet are loosely installed, using the toilet may cause an individual, disabled or not, to fall and injure themselves.
 To remedy, repair or replace the toilet with an installation that complies with the Standards.

 8. Maneuvering space in the toilet room is commonly too small.
 Maneuvering space in the toilet room should include a 60 inch turning space, either in the form of a circle or a T. If this space is too small, it is difficult for a disabled person in a wheel chair to access the different elements in the toilet room.
 To remedy, increase space in the toilet room to provide an acceptable turning space.